xbeat/Machine-Learning/README.md

 Basic Time Series Manipulation in Pandas

 Time series data manipulation in pandas requires understanding of datetime indexing and basic operations.
 The DatetimeIndex serves as the foundation for time-based operations, enabling efficient data analysis and transformation of temporal datasets.

+## Advanced Deep Learning Design Patterns and Optimization in Python

+Custom Neural Network Architecture

+Building a neural network from scratch provides deep understanding of backpropagation mechanics and gradient flow.
+This implementation demonstrates fundamental matrix operations and activation functions using only NumPy, establishing core concepts for advanced architectures.

 ## Probabilistic Models in Python